Olympic skater Rippon joins call for U.S. LGBT+ equality law

 A March 2019 poll conducted by PRRI, the Public Religion Research Institute, found seven out of 10 Americans backed non-discrimination protection for LGBT+ people.

-If approved by Congress, the measure would amend the Civil Rights Act of 1964 that banned discrimination based on race, colour, religion, sex and national origin.
+If approved by Congress, the measure would amend the Civil Rights Act of 1964 that banned discrimination based on race, color, religion, sex and national origin.

 A vote on the act is expected in Congress at some point between May and July.